 Camille Barton, Merlin Sheldrake & Olave Nduwanje

-The fungi paradigm: reframing theories of the origins of life on earth A Series of More-Than-Human Encounters
+The fungi paradigm: reframing theories of the origins of life A Series of More-Than-Human Encounters

 Recent technological advancements have drastically altered (and accelerated) contemporary scientific insights into fungi.
 More and more fungi enthusiasts and scientists are seeking to re-tell our western scientific story of the origins of life in a way that does justice to the crucial role fungi play In the life of our planet.
 The “kingdoms” – plant, animal, insect and viral – into which this life is traditionally classical divided, are revealed to be deeply indebted to the fungi “queendom”, and interconnected in critical ways by the underground world of fungi.